Ecwid/ecwid-api-docs/includes/_authentication.md

 Parameter | Description
 --------- | -----------
 code | If the user successfully authorizes the application, the query will contain the `code` parameter.
 That is a temporary code that your app should exchange to an access token.
 This code can be used only once and 'lives' for a few minutes so your app should request the token as soon as it gets the code.
-See the Authorization step #2 for the details. error | If the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field
+See step #2 for the details. error | If the user does not allow authorization to the application, query parameters indicate the user canceled authorization in error field